 He shared the George Foster Peabody Award and the Alfred I. duPont-Columbia University Award with his colleagues at ABC News for his reporting on the September 11th terrorist attacks.
 In 2008, he was presented with the Allen B. DuMont Broadcaster of the Year Award by Montclair State University for his "significant contributions to the field of broadcasting."

 N.J. is the First Vice Chairman of the National Academy of Television Arts & Sciences, and a former Trustee and past President of the Academy's flagship chapter in New York.

-His full name is Newton Jones Burkett, was a reporter for WFSB-TV in Hartford, CT before joining WABC-TV.
-He holds a B.A. in Political Science and a Master's in International Affairs from Columbia University.
+His full name is Newton Jones Burkett.
+Before joining WABC-TV, N. J. was a correspondent for WFSB-TV, the CBS station in Hartford, CT., from 1986-1989.
+He holds a B.A. in Political Science and a Master's in International Affairs, both from Columbia University.

 Three weeks after his pet wallaby was seized by animal welfare authorities on Long Island, Larry Wallach says he is determined to reclaim the animal and insists he is a responsible keeper of exotic pets.

 Mayor Bill de Blasio will be questioned voluntarily by federal prosecutors Friday in connection to fundraising activities for his campaign.